jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 Hopefully, I've given you an idea of how those five characteristics work when you look at the code.

-What ends up happening, I think, with most APIs--not that there's that many that have tried to do all this stuff--but when you when you look at them--and I've talked some people who have actually done a bunch of this stuff and they seem to concur with me--when you follow these, either by intuition or because you've sat down and actually looked at what they all are, the APIs that work the best for reuse across multiple projects that are very different from each other, wide reuse kinds of situations that people have a pleasant time with is:
+What ends up happening, I think, with most APIs--not that there's that many that have tried to do all this stuff--but when you look at them--and I've talked with some people who have actually done a bunch of this stuff and they seem to concur with me--when you follow these, either by intuition or because you've sat down and actually looked at what they all are, the APIs that work the best for reuse across multiple projects that are very different from each other, wide reuse kinds of situations that people have a pleasant time with is:

 - When you optimize these five characteristics, you get an API which has gradual tiers to it.
 There's lots of different kinds of ways that I can access this API, and I can gradually move between them as I need to.